Skip to content

 The problem

-You're building agents.
-They work for one session, then forget everything.
+Agents work for one session, then forget everything.
 You add memory — a vector store, maybe Mem0 or Zep — and single-agent workflows improve.
-Then you scale to multiple agents, and new problems appear that no memory system addresses :
+Then you scale to multiple agents, and new problems appear :

 • Three agents write to the same memory.
 Who wrote what ?
-Who can read what ?
-No existing system tracks provenance or enforces access control at the fact level.
+No provenance, no access control at the fact level.

-• Your agent confidently uses a memory from 6 months ago.
+• Your agent uses a memory from 6 months ago.
 No staleness signal, no lifecycle management.
-Memory rots silently.

-• A client asks for an audit trail of what the agent decided.
+• A client asks for an audit trail.
 You have logs somewhere.
 They're not queryable.
-Good luck.

 from mem7 import Mem7